PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/application-test/distribution-for-an-app-test-per-segment.md

 sidebar_label: Get Distribution for an Application Test Per Segment
 ---

 This API retrieves the distribution for a particular application test within a segment.
+In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box.
+The attached screen is located in Monitor -> Applications -> Application details page in the Strata Cloud Manager UI.

 The following shows the portions of the UI widget where the data is displayed for this example: